pablodecm/phd_thesis/src/103_chapter_3.md

 consider the case where summary statistics
 $\boldsymbol{s}(\boldsymbol{x}) : \mathcal{X} \subseteq \mathbb{R}^{d}
 \longrightarrow \mathcal{Y}_\textrm{sum} \subseteq \mathbb{R}^{b}$
-are effectively function of the reconstructed objects and its properties $\boldsymbol{y}_\textrm{reco} \in \mathcal{Y}_\textrm{reco}$, which can be schematically
+are effectively a function of the reconstructed objects and its properties $\boldsymbol{y}_\textrm{reco} \in \mathcal{Y}_\textrm{reco}$, which can be schematically